AshlandOrk/SharedHomepageProject/ReadMe.md

 1. Recreating the desktop layout of the site in question using a combination of htlm and css files, along with a library of the icons and images present on the site.
 2. Adding responsiveness to the website in order to ensure that it will display properly on mobile devices.

+The site being replicated will be the business "Shogun Maitake" based out of London, Ontario.
+Its website can be found at: https://shogunmaitake.com/